ricoputrap/portfolio-2025/src/content/blog/2025-04-codecademy-writing-function-docs-in-php/index.md

 ---
-title: "Writing Function Documentation in PHP"
+title: "Codecademy: Writing Function Documentation in PHP"
 description: "The summary of how to write function documentation in PHP."
 date: "2025-02-19"
 ---

-### Documentation
+## Documentation

 In order to understand built-in functions we’ve never used before, we’ll want to get comfortable understanding how they are represented in the documentation.
 Documentation typically includes:

 - The name of the function.
 - The versions of the PHP language the function is available in.
 - An overview of how the function works.